 An informative and detail-rich PowerPoint presentation that helps you teach unit 7 to your students.

 A complete set of Fill-in-the-Notes for your students.
-Simply download the presentation, print the slides (six per page) and give each student a copy so they can take notes with while you teach.
+Simply print the slides (six per page) and give each student a copy so they can take notes with while you teach.

 This is a great assignment to help your students understand how the Underground Railroad functioned via code phrases.